 Roll the pastry out to fit the flan tin.
 Use the pastry to line the tin and prick all over the base of the tart with a fork.
 Bake blind in the oven for 10 mins (sit the flan tin on the hot baking tray)- we'll be posting a video to show you how to do this.

-Thinly slice 2 onions using the claw cutting technique and cook slowly in a frying pan in a little butter and oil with a pack of bacon lardons, for about 10 minutes.
+Thinly slice 2 onions using the claw cutting technique and cook slowly in a frying pan in a little for about 10 minutes.

 Grate the cheese.
 Crack 3 eggs into a bowl, add an egg yolk and milk and whisk with a fork.

-Cover the pastry case with the cheese and spoon the onion and bacon mix into the pastry case.
+Cover the pastry case with the cheese and spoon the onion into the pastry case.

 Pour the egg mixture over the onion mix.
 Using oven gloves carefully sit the flan tin on the hot baking tray and into the oven for about 20 minutes until cooked, but still slightly wobbly.